asoong12/ITIS-3200-Couse-Project/README.md

 -----------------------------------------------------------------

-to sucsessfully intercept messages do:
+to successfully intercept messages do:

 "python server.py" in a terminal
 "python attacker.py --mitm --sniff" in another terminal